 Remember, if you need more support we are here before and after your appointment.
 Whether you just want to talk things through or have a specific question, one of our support services may be able to help.

-Your colposcopist usually puts some liquid on your cervix.
+Your colposcopist will usually put some liquid on your cervix.
 This helps show any areas where there are cell changes.

 Most colposcopists use a combination of acetic acid and Schiller’s iodine tests: